From Halle Berry to Oprah Winfrey – Famous Pageant Winners and Losers

 A graduate of Northwestern University, Jeri was a national merit scholar.
-She has enjoyed a successful television career, appearing numerous shows including: The O.C., Dark Skies, Melrose Place, and Murder, She Wrote.
-She starred as the ubber sexy Borg character, “Seven of Nine,” in Star Trek: Voyager and later later as teacher Ronnie Cook in the hit series Fox TV’s Boston Public.
+She has enjoyed a successful television career, appearing numerous shows including: The O.C., Dark Skies, and Melrose Place,.
+She starred as a Borg character, “Seven of Nine,” in Star Trek: Voyager and later later as teacher Ronnie Cook in the hit series Fox TV’s Boston Public.

 • View Jeryi Ryan DVDs

 Heather Whitestone, Miss America 1995, is the first woman with a physical disability ever to win the coveted national title.
 As millions of American viewers watched by live television, the gutsy Miss Alabama performed a classical ballet to Via Delarosa — music she could not hear — by memorizing the music’s beats; and then engaging in a live interviewed with co-host Regis Philbin by lip-reading his questions, Heather Whitestone became the first profoundly-deaf woman to be named Miss America.